alduralmknoon/Labs/README.md

 **AUTh:** PSK

 ### What is the MAC address of the device that is already connected to the access point?
-Include screenshots of the results
 **MAC Address:** 0A:7C:AF:CA:B8:E6

 Screenshot of the command used to deauthenticate or the deauthentication process.